velvetsnowman/CurriculumVitae/README.md

 ## Education

 **Maker's Academy** (May 2018 - October 2018)
-- A 16 week intensive bootcamp, #1 in the UK and Europe.
-With only a 10%-20% acceptance rate, the academy is known for its teachings of programming's best practices - the "do and dont's".
-They focus on:
+A 16 week intensive bootcamp, #1 in the UK and Europe.
+With only a 10%-20% acceptance rate, the academy is known for its teachings of programming's best practices - the "do and donts".
+The curriculum focused on:
-- object orientated programming,
+- Object Orientated Programming,
-- Ruby, JavaScript
+- Ruby, JavaScript,
-- Ruby on Rails, React, variety of frameworks
+- Ruby on Rails, React, variety of frameworks,
-- databases and querying
+- databases and querying,
 - Agile techniques,
-- Test Driven Development, Behaviour Driven Development
+- Test Driven Development, Behaviour Driven Development,
-- web development, html/css styling
+- web development, html/css styling,
-- pair-programming
+- pair-programming,
 - group projects, resembling a real-world atmosphere with: git collaboration (merge, branching, pull requests..), retrospectives, research, task allocation to each 'ticket' of a project, diagramming, etc.

-#### Simba International Secondary School (2007 - 2009)
+#### Simba International Secondary School (2005 - 2009)
+- 9 GCSEs: Biology (A), Business Studies (A), English (A), French (A), Geography (A), Information Technology (A), Mathematics (A), Physics (A) and English Literature (B)
 - 3 A Levels: Business Studies, Mathematics and Physics

-#### Simba International Secondary School (2005 - 2007)
-- 9 GCSEs: Biology (A), Business Studies (A), English (A), French (A), Geography (A), Information Technology (A), Mathematics (A), Physics (A) and English Literature (B)

 ## Experience